 No substantive changes were made to this section which was Section 5 of the original UCCJA.
 Language changes were required by the Committee on Style.
+A number of technical amendments were adopted pursuant to suggestions made after the first reading.

 This section continues to allow service of process by any means available in the place where service is accomplished.
 Thus service by fax would be permissible if allowed by local rule where the service was made.